 Admission to the Ph.D.
 Program

-Applicants to the Ph.D. program must have taken the Graduate Record Examination (GRE) General Test.
-They must have completed an accredited basic nursing program and hold a current license to practice nursing (special license for international students).
+Ph.D. applicants must have completed an accredited basic nursing program and hold a current license to practice nursing (special license for international students).

-Applicants must have a a g.p.a. of at least 3.00.
+Applicants must have a g.p.a. of at least 3.00.
 They also must have successfully completed an upper-level course in statistics.

 Applicants must submit:

 a two-to-three-page statement describing their educational objectives, career goals, and an area of research for their doctoral study;

 three recommendations from nursing professionals that speak to the applicant's potential as a scholar;